chris-schmitz/vue-2-to-do/README.md

 }
 ```

-To make it simple to use this with an external API the base host name used for all ajax calls has been moved out to a config file (see the ["for API Developers](#for-api-developers) section below for more info) and all of the ajax calls are made from the `src/components/Store.js` file so you shouldn't need to hunt around too much to see how the calls are made.
+To make it simple to use this with an external API the base host name used for all ajax calls has been moved out to a config file (see the ["for API Developers"](#for-api-developers) section below for more info) and all of the ajax calls are made from the `src/components/Store.js` file so you shouldn't need to hunt around too much to see how the calls are made.

 ### For API Developers